joschif/sysbio/content/speakers.md

 ![Frédéric Schütz](images/frederic.jpg#speaker)
 *Swiss Institute of Bioinformatics (SIB)* &nbsp; [[Homepage]](https://www.sib.swiss/frederic-schuetz-group)

-Frédéric leads the Bioinformatics platform of the Faculty of Biology and Medicine at the University of Lausanne.
+Frédéric leads the Statistics platform of the Faculty of Biology and Medicine at the University of Lausanne.
 The platform offers help with questions related to biostatistics and analysis of various types of biological data.

 ---